 With that anti-productivity comes a steep cost.
 The total cost of these cybercrimes is $600 billion annually.
 If you own a small business, these statistics should terrify you.
 Becoming a victim of cybercrime can hurt or even financially destroy your small business.
 And many companies don’t have an emergency plan for when these disasters do happen.

 If you’re a small business owner, you may want to start protecting yourself and your network but you may not know where to start.
-Is there a way to prevent cyber attacks that that is also customizable for your company’s needs?
-The easy way is to use a firewall.
+Is there a way to prevent cyberattacks that is also customizable for your company’s needs?

 How Does a Firewall Work?